-\Activity & Use/Technology Fees: For courses which meet the full (16 week) semester, activity and use/technology fees are refunded in full for 8 calendar days beginning with the first day of the class.
-For courses which are offered for less than a full (16 week) semester, the activity & use/technology fees refund will be prorated.
+courses which are offered for less than a full (16 week) semester, the activity & use/technology fees refund will be prorated.

-\For students with federal financial aid please refer to Withdrawals and Return of Title IV Aid in the Financial Aid section.
+For students with federal financial aid please refer to Withdrawals and Return of Title IV Aid in the Financial Aid section.